poga/lua53-notes/src/table.md

 A `Table` is built by multiple `Node`.
 Every `Node` is a pair of `TKey` and `TValue`.

-In previous chapter, we know that the definition of `TValue` is:
+In the previous chapter, we know that the definition of `TValue` is:

 ```c
 typedef struct lua_TValue {